hpcleuven/VscDocumentation/source/compute/software/python_package_management.rst

    personal ``$VSC_SCRATCH`` or ``$VSC_DATA`` storage; or in your VO if you are part of one.

+   This example code block creates a new virtual environment in the *venv-zen4* directory:

    .. code-block:: shell
-      :caption: Example command to create a new virtual environment in the directory ``venv-zen4``

       python3 -m venv venv-zen4 --system-site-packages